Chairman: Christoph Lees MB BS BSC MD

 Clerk to the Governors: PC Taylor JP FCA FRSA

-CHRISTOPH LEES MB BS BSC MD (VICE CHAIRMAN)
+CHRISTOPH LEES MB BS BSC MD (CHAIRMAN)

 Anthony McIsaac MA DPhil (Hereditary Governor)